Southern Yakutia (Sakha)

 The Olekma River had a lot about it

 that animated Boris Petrenkov’s spirit.
-And the body of water never failed to
+And the body of water always rekindled

-rekindle his memories of the Ural River in its meandering flow through the
+his memories of the Ural River in its meandering flow through the lustrous

-lustrous plains of the northern margins of the Caspian Sea.
-Boris loved the
+plains of the northern margins of the Caspian Sea.
+Boris loved the Ural River

-Ural River city of Astrakhan and its vicinities—the area that embodied his
+city of Astrakhan and its vicinities—the area that embodied his childhood

-childhood exaltations when he worked with muzhiks in a collective farm nine
+exaltations when he worked with muzhiks on a collective farm nine kilometers

 Boris was not alone in his deep